suent/Carpenter.AzurePipelines/docs/build-versioning.md

 Carpenter allows for versioning to be applied to builds and releases in a consistent manner.

-The `buildVersionType` parameter determines which type of versioning is used.
+The `pipelineOperations` parameter determines which type of versioning is used.
 More information can be found below.

 ## Semantic Versioning 2.0.0